Budget planning overview

 - Automatically route the budget plans, together with worksheets, justification documents, and other attachments, for review and approval.

 - Consolidate multiple budget plans from a lower level of the organization into a single parent budget plan at a higher level of the organization.
 You can also develop a single budget plan at a higher level of the organization and allocate the budget to lower levels of the organization.

-Budget planning is integrated with other Microsoft Dynamics 365 for Finance and Operations modules.
+Budget planning is integrated with other modules.
 Therefore, you can bring in information from previous budgets, actual expenditures, fixed assets, and human resources.
 Because budget planning is also integrated with Microsoft Excel and Microsoft Word, you can use these programs to work with budget planning data.
 For example, a budget manager can export a department’s budget request from a budget plan scenario into an Excel worksheet.
 The data can be analyzed, updated, and charted in the worksheet, and then published back to the budget plan lines.